Balkansmedia/Sentimentscope/README.md

 3. **Generate/Use AI Model**:
    - To train a new model, follow the steps in the [AI Model Generation](#ai-model-generation) section.
    - Ensure the trained model is accessible to the backend for making predictions.

-### Example Usage

-- Open the Angular application in your browser.
-- Use the interface to input text data.
-- The frontend sends a request to the FastAPI backend.
-- The backend processes the request, uses the AI model to make predictions, and returns the results to the frontend.
-- The frontend displays the prediction results to the user.